-2.9 SAFING OF PRESSURE SYSTEMS
+2.8 SAFING OF PRESSURE SYSTEMS

+- 2.8.1 The preferred method of safing a pressure system at LaRC is to implement a double block and bleed. - 2.8.2 A double block (closed) and bleed (open) is often used to ensure positive isolation of a pressure system (e.g., liquid, gas, hazardous materials) from other equipment.
+The double block and bleed consists of two closed valves (blocks) in series with an intervening open valve used to vent (bleed) pressure away from the work area.
+With this configuration there will be no pressure accumulation between the two isolation (closed) valves because leaking or trapped material will flow to "a safe place" through the open valve.
+See figure 1.

+Figure 1.
+Example of double block and bleed

+2.8.3 In the event that this method cannot be accomplished (e.g., single block), an LF 572 shall be initiated by the FSH.

+2.8.3.1 See figure 2 for an example of a single block that would require an LF 572.
+This configuration is considered a single block and bleed due to the potential of pressure buildup behind the isolation valve immediately adjacent to the work area.

+Figure 2.
+Example of single block

-- 2.9.1 The preferred method of safing a pressure system at LaRC is to implement a "double block and bleed." - 2.9.2 In the event that this method cannot be accomplished, an LF 572 shall be initiated by the FSH. - 2.9.2.1 Upon completion and approval, the LF 572 shall be attached to the LF 495 before proceeding with the LOTO. - 2.9.3 A pressure system shall be exempt from meeting the requirements stated in sections 2.9.1-2.9.2, if it meets ALL of the following requirements: - a.
-The pressure system is an excluded system listed in Appendix D, - b.
+2.8.4 Upon completion and approval, the LF 572 shall be attached to the LF 495 before proceeding with the LOTO.

+NOTE: The LF 572 expires when the LOTO packet (LF 495 and all its attachments) expires.

+- 2.8.5 A pressure system shall be exempt from requiring an LF572, if it meets ALL of the following requirements: - The pressure system is an excluded system listed in Appendix D. - b.
 The pressure system is not in a confined space, and - c.
-The maintenance required does not disturb the isolation device. - Note 1: SFAB or FC may require the safing of a pressure system to comply with the requirements in sections 2.9.1-2.9.2 even if the pressure system meets all of the requirements in section 2.9.3, if it is deemed necessary to ensure the safety of personnel and property.
+The maintenance required does not disturb the isolation device.

+NOTE 1: SFAB or FC may require the safing of a pressure system to comply with the requirements in sections 2.8 even if the pressure system meets all of the requirements in section 2.8.5, if it is deemed necessary to ensure the safety of personnel and property.

-Note 2: Systems listed in Appendix D shall continue to perform LOTO in accordance with this LPR.
+NOTE 2: Systems listed in Appendix D shall continue to perform LOTO in accordance with this LPR.